 Record Cleaning machines use a bi-directional cleaner with a powerful vacuum and are simple to use.
 The most common method to these machines is to clamp a record into the machine, distribute cleaning solution around the record, and then use the powerful vacuum to suck it all up.
 A quick and easy process that usually does a pretty good job at cleaning your records.

 Go clean those records!

 You need to make sure you’re looking after and maintaining both your precious collection of vinyl and also your turntables.
 And with the cleaning methods above, you should now have enough knowledge to get those filthy records clean again.
 Therefore, improving your audio clarity and quality, while maximizing the longevity of your records lifespan.
-Don’t forget to maintain proper storage and handling techniques, because you can’t clean a damaged record!
+Don’t forget to maintain proper storage and handling techniques, because you can’t clean a damaged vinyl record!

-If you’re looking for record cleaning products, DJ City has got you covered.
+If you’re looking for vinyl record cleaning products, DJ City has got you covered.
 Stocking a range of record cleaning products and maintenance kits to help keep your records and turntables in tip-top condition.
 So check out our range of cleaning products or come in-store, and make sure you’re on top of your vinyl maintenance!